Mignolet hopeful Kompany will be fit for World Cup

 Kompany was part of the Belgium squad that reached the quarter-finals in Brazil four years ago.

-Their first assignment this time around is against Panama on June 18 before further Group G meetings with Tunisia and England.
+Its first assignment this time around is against Panama before further Group G meetings with Tunisia and England.